Burger2D/FlyQ/JOURNAL.md

 ### VTX![](https://cdn11.bigcommerce.com/s-fhxxhuiq8q/images/stencil/1280x1280/products/136/1271/tx800-1__98008.1698739675.jpg?c=2)
  SpeedyBee TX800 5.8 GHz VTX
+ One of the few available VTxs here, it's cheap-er than most and the transmit power is under limits and enough for mid range stuff.
 ### Battery
 ![](https://aerokartindia.in/wp-content/uploads/2023/06/1366608-1.JPG.png.jpg)
  Samsung INR18650-35E 7.4V 3500mAh 2C 2S1P Li-ion Battery Pack
+ Nice value for the battery pack, it's good that it's made by robu and sold by robu.
 ### VTX Antenna
 ![Buy Pagoda 2 Antenna 5.8GHz with cover Online at Best Price in India](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSOIToAActBTHA69Ukxm3Uu9DNRbgT3sux9kg&s)
 Pagoda 2 Antenna 5.8GHz with cover
+Good antenna, cheap, would be used for the drone VTx.

 Time spent: ~4-5 hrs